-To verify your eligibility for paying for your phone over time, we’ll need to run a credit check.
-To run the credit check, we’ll ask you to validate your name, address, and social security number during checkout.
+To make sure you’re eligible for the subscription program, we run a credit check.
+For the credit check, at checkout, we ask you to confirm your name, address, and social security number.
 The credit check takes just a few seconds.

 To see if you qualify to pay for your phone over time, we’ll do a check on your credit history through Experian, a third-party credit reporting agency.
 This check is similar to what a lender may do when they pre-approve someone for a loan.
 This is known as a “soft” credit inquiry and should not affect your credit score.

 If you qualify and decide to go ahead with paying for your phone over time, we’ll then run a “hard” credit inquiry.
 This is the kind of credit check that a lender does to make a lending decision.
 It can affect your credit score.

 What does Google do with the information used to run your credit check?

 Google works with Experian to check your credit history to see if you’re eligible.
 After the check, Google retains your information as required for ECOA (Equal Credit Opportunity Act) compliance.
 Google does share the info you provide with Experian.
 Experian can store and use your info for purposes such as updating your credit profile and marketing.

 You can check your remaining balance on your phone and pay it off at any time: